Our Team

 Changhao Fang

 Completed his B.Sc.
-Honors in Biochemistry at the University of Alberta.
+Honors in Biochemistry and PhD in Chemistry at the University of Alberta.
 His current research focuses on developing stimuli-responsive polymer-based biomaterials for controlled drug delivery and tissue engineering applications.
 He enjoys swimming, listening to music, reading and video gaming when not in the lab.

 Contact